 Step 4: Select your program

-If you apply to multiple programs, you may receive numerous acceptance letters.
+If you apply to multiple online master’s in education programs, you may receive numerous acceptance letters.
 Take time to weigh your options by considering factors like program reputation, the curriculum’s alignment with your career goals, financial aid offers, and additional perks.
 Reach out to current students and alums for additional insights and firsthand perspectives.
-After all, no one knows these programs better than the students already enrolled or have been previously.
+After all, no one knows these online programs better than the students already enrolled or have been previously.

 Step 5: Determine how you’ll pay for your degree